Which currency has been the world's strongest in 2023?

 2. Bahraini Dinar (BHD)

-One Bahraini Dinar is worth 2.66 US dollars, making it 2023’s second most valuable currency.
+One Bahraini Dinar has been worth 2.66 US dollars since 2018, making it the second most valuable currency globally.

 Like Kuwait, Bahrain is a leading oil and gas exporter, but unlike Kuwait its currency is pegged to the US dollar.
 In practice, this means that the currency tracks changes to the US dollar, so that the differential between BHD/USD remains the same.